liyang7/leeHelloWord/README.md

 # leeHelloWord
-my first test project
+my first test project welocome~

-how are you
+how are you?

-fine thank you
+fine! thank you~